Maximilian, Margrave of Baden

 Maximilian, Margrave of Baden (Maximilian Andreas Friedrich Gustav Ernst August Bernhard Prinz und Markgraf von Baden; 3 July 1933 – 29 December 2022), (Note: Although titles of nobility were abolished in Germany in 1919, some titles continued to be used as courtesy titles.) also known as Max von Baden, was a German businessman and the head of House of Baden.
-Through his mother, Princess Theodora of Greece and Denmark, the second sister of Prince Philip, Duke of Edinburgh, he was a first cousin of Charles III, King of the United Kingdom.
+Through his mother, Princess Theodora of Greece and Denmark, the second sister of Prince Philip, Duke of Edinburgh, he was a first cousin of King Charles III of the United Kingdom.

 Early life and family

 Maximilian was born on 3 July 1933 in Salem.
 He was the second child and eldest son of Berthold, Margrave of Baden, and his wife, Princess Theodora of Greece and Denmark.
 He had one older sister, Princess Margarita, and has a younger brother, Prince Ludwig (born 1937).

 Marriage and children

 Maximilian was briefly engaged to his first cousin, Princess Beatrix of Hohenlohe-Langenburg (daughter of his maternal aunt, Margarita, Princess of Hohenlohe-Langenburg), although this was eventually broken off.
 In 1963, he followed his father as head of the former grand ducal house of Baden, styled HRH The Margrave of Baden, Duke of Zähringen.
 In 1966, he married Archduchess Valerie of Austria (b.
 1941), daughter of Archduke Hubert Salvator of Austria and his wife, Princess Rosemary of Salm-Salm.
 They were married civilly on 23 September 1966 at Salem and religiously on 30 September 1966 at Persenbeug Castle in Lower Austria.

 The Margrave and Margravine had four children: